ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming-hardware-architecture.md

 ### VXI Control Board

 Each instrument will have exactly one VXI streaming control board.
 It controls "global" instrument state, gets timing signals and PPP fed into it.
-It it what `kafka_dae_control` primarily talks to begin and end event streaming.
+It is what `kafka_dae_control` primarily talks to begin and end event streaming.

 ### Timing Fanout board